 If I have an account with Global Tel Link, Securus, IC Solutions or others where I have to pay them first, then pay them again to use your number?

 The number that you opened the first account with is a long distance number.
 When your inmate calls from the prison or jail, the time of the call is charged the long distance rate.
 When you get a LOCAL number from InmateAid, you will have to establish a new account with the service.
 You are going to be paying a substantially lower rate with this line than the long distance line.

 prison phone service for your inmate (i.e. Securus, IC Solutions, Global Tel

 Link, ITI), you will have to treat this new LOCAL number as a NEW ACCOUNT with

 them as they will not allow you to move money from the old number to the

 Why do the services like Global Tel Link or Securus tell us your service is a scam?

 Simple, we are the only way around the system that they operate to maximize the most profit from people forced to use their service.
 There is no other alternative.
 To beat their criminal pricing, you need a LOCAL line.
-We give a money-back guarantee if the service does not save you money.
+If your line is already local we will NOT be able to save you money.
+If it is LONG DISTANCE, this service will save you money - we guarantee it!
 Our price to secure a LOCAL telephone line is the lowest in the industry.

 COMMISSION RULING OPENS DOOR FOR LOW-COST CALL